 The 2020 Emmys are inching closer and television fans will be able to watch the industry’s biggest event of the year from the comfort of their homes in September.

 The Primetime Emmys will air on Sunday, September 20 on ABC at 8 p.m.
 ET.
 The three-hour event will be hosted by Jimmy Kimmel.
-Although the event will not be streamed for free, cord-cutters can tune in to the festivities via streaming services such as Hulu + Live TV or YouTube TV, both of which offer free trials.
+The event will be streamed on ABC.com, and cord-cutters also can tune in to the festivities via streaming services such as Hulu + Live TV or YouTube TV, both of which offer free trials.

 The 2020 installment of the Primetime Emmys will mark Kimmel’s third time as host.
 Kimmel’s late-night show, “Jimmy Kimmel Live!,” airs on ABC.
 Kimmel previously hosted the 64th and 68th Emmy Awards.